LSFLK/superapp-mobile/docs/index.md

 The SuperApp Mobile is an open-source unified platform powered by **micro app architecture**, enabling seamless integration of multiple web applications within a single container.
 This project serves as the foundation for hosting multiple micro-apps with centralized authentication, integration, and management capabilities.

 The platform consists of three main components: a **React Native mobile application** (built with Expo) that serves as the container for micro-apps, **Go-based backend services** providing API and authentication capabilities, and a **React-based admin portal** for managing micro-apps.
-The system supports dynamic micro-app loading, dual IDP authentication (external IdP for users and internal token service for microapp backend services), push notifications via Firebase, and comprehensive observability through OpenTelemetry.
+The system supports dynamic micro-app loading, IDP based user management, push notifications via Firebase, and comprehensive observability through OpenTelemetry.

 ![SuperApp Architecture](images/snapshots.png)